Hot Seat Report

 - Tim O’Shea (Bryant) (**UPDATE: O’Shea has announced his retirement)

-- The Bryant Bulldogs are less than three seasons removed from a run of three-straight above-.500 finishes, but O’Shea’s squad finds itself squarely at the bottom of the NEC once again.
-O’Shea helped guide the program into Division I, taking over in 2008 and leading the team through a four-year rough patch that included both a 1-win and 2-win season.
-The team won 20 games combined in the last two seasons and this year is a brutal 3-26 (2-14) overall.
-Bryant is led in scoring by a trio of sophomores, so there’s reason to believe they should improve over the next couple years.
+- The Bryant Bulldogs are just three seasons removed from a run of three-straight above-.500 finishes, but O’Shea’s squad found itself squarely at the bottom of the NEC once again.
+O’Shea helped guide the program into Division I, taking over in 2008 and leading the team through a four-year rough patch that included both 1-win and 2-win seasons.
+The team won 20 games combined in the last two seasons and this year was a brutal 3-28 (2-16) overall.
+Bryant was led in scoring by a trio of sophomores, so there’s reason to believe they can improve over the next couple years.

-- We generally try to avoid putting coaches less than two full years into their tenure on this report, but the Stallings era in Pittsburgh has been bad enough for fans to be begging for a change.
-The Panthers finished below .500 last year and currently sit at an embarrassing 8-20 (0-15).
-Stallings’ team doesn’t have win against a power-conference team this year and recently lost senior and leading rebounder Ryan Luther for the season.
-It’s hard to imagine a coach being let go after just two seasons (due to performance), but the fan scrutiny is undeniable.
-The fanbase was generally unhappy about this hire from the beginning.
-There may be riots if Stallings isn’t removed as soon as the season is over.
+- We generally try to avoid putting coaches less than two full years into their tenure on this report, but the Stallings era in Pittsburgh was bad enough for fans to be begging for a change.
+The Panthers finished below .500 last year and finished this season with an embarrassing 0-18 ACC record (8-23 overall).
+Stallings’ team didn’t have win against a power-conference team this year and lost senior and leading rebounder Ryan Luther for the season.
+It’s hard to imagine a coach being let go after just two seasons (due to performance), but the fan scrutiny was undeniable.
+The fan base was generally unhappy about this hire from the beginning.
+There would have been riots if Stallings wasn’t removed as soon as the season was over.

-- The Matadors are 6-21 on the season, with two of those wins coming against NAIA opponents and the losses all coming against mid- to low-major competition.
+- The Matadors finished 6-24 (3-13) on the season, with two of those wins coming against NAIA opponents and the losses all coming against mid- to low-major competition.
 Cal State Northridge isn’t the easiest job, but Bobby Braswell was able to lead the Matadors to the NCAA Tournament less than 10 years ago.
-The program is just 53-100 (.346) in 4+ seasons under Theus, so it’s hard to imagine him staying with the school much longer.
+The program is just 53-105 (.335) in 5 seasons under Theus, so it’s hard to imagine him staying with the school much longer.

 THIS SEAT IS RATHER WARM